 Modular design and functional packaging of the equipment permits rapid location and replacement of defective components.
 Circuit malfunctions are detected by diagnostic routines automatically initiated by the Main Control Card.
-Diagnostic routines, detailed in the General Maintenance Information section, and the Troubleshooting section of the SX-200 Technical Documentation, direct service personnel to the defective circuit card or assembly, and identify the required field-replaceable unit.
+Diagnostic routines, detailed in the General Maintenance Information section, and the Troubleshooting section, direct service personnel to the defective circuit card or assembly, and identify the required field-replaceable unit.
 Diagnostic routines and maintenance procedures do not interfere with users unaffected by the malfunction.